 Men’s Basketball Loses Lead Late, Falls to Saint Joseph’s in OT, 85-80

-PHILADELPHIA – Playing the nightcap of the first true Big 5 doubleheader at The Palestra in six years, the University of Pennsylvania men’s basketball team led Saint Joseph’s by as many as 14 points in the second half but lost control of the lead in the closing minutes of regulation and ended up taking an 85-80 overtime defeat to the Hawks on Wednesday night at The Palestra.
+PHILADELPHIA – Playing the nightcap of the first true Big 5 doubleheader at The Palestra in six years, the University of Pennsylvania men’s basketball team led Saint Joseph’s by as many as 14 points in the second half Wednesday night but lost control of the lead in the closing minutes of regulation and ended up taking an 85-80 overtime defeat.

 The loss snaps the Quakers’ four-game win streak and extends their losing streak against the Hawks to three in a row dating back to the 2019-20 season.
 Penn is now 5-5 on the season.
 Saint Joseph’s improved to 3-3.